Rated Excellent on Trustpilot

 1/4 tsp salt

-7. Divide the mixture into 12 balls and spread out evenly on your baking trays.
-Make sure to leave enough space between each to allow for spreading.
+Spread them out evenly on your baking trays and make sure to leave enough space between each to allow for spreading.

 FAQ